nsilva/dockerized-laravel-vite-starting-point/README.md

 ## How to Run this project
 To run the project run `up.sh`, this will start the Docker container.
 The UI will be availeble at `localhost:8001`, addtionally, the MySQL database can be accessed at `localhost:8001` and the email inbox, where the system emails will land will be located at `localhost:8004`.

+For convenience, the application includes a seeder that creates a user with some to-dos.
+You can access with the following credentials:
+Email: test@example.com
+Password: password123

 ## Infrastructure(Docker)
 The project infrastrcuture is build upon Docker with Docker Compose.
 At the root folder you can find the `docker-compose.yml` file.
 The defined containers are as follows:
 - front-end: This container will hold the Vue frontend.
 The volumes will map the `frontend` folder.